TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

         echo "Running php lint";
         Build/Scripts/runTests.sh -s lint -p $TRAVIS_PHP_VERSION

-In case of enetcache, we lets travis-ci test the extension with the two PHP versions 7.2 and 7.3.
+In case of enetcache, we let travis-ci test the extension with the two PHP versions 7.2 and 7.3.
 Travis exposes the current version as variable `$TRAVIS_PHP_VERSION`, so we use that to feed it to `runTests.sh`.
 We instruct travis-ci to always `composer install` first, then run the test suites `composer validate`, the unit testing and the PHP linting.
 It's possible to see executed test runs `online <https://travis-ci.org/lolli42/enetcache>`_.
 Green :) Maybe it's now time to add the `travis-ci status badge <https://docs.travis-ci.com/user/status-images/>`_ to our README.md file.

+Note we again use :file:`runTests.sh` to actually run tests.
+So the environment our tests are executed in is identical to our local environment.
+It's all dockerized.
+We don't care about the PHP versions travis-ci loaded and installed for us too much.
+Travis-ci needs the setting `sudo: true` to allow starting own containers, though.